ouspg/trytls/doc/vulnmeet-presentation.md

 service(host + port) and catch possible errors and exceptions to determine if the connection was successful.

-The last string the stub prints is the verdict (UNSUPPORTED, ACCEPT etc.).
+The last string the stub prints is the verdict (ACCEPT, REJECT or UNSUPPORTED).
 If the stub provides additional context such as the reason to accept/reject connection or an error message, the stub prints them before the verdict.